joakimk/devbox-tools/README.md

 No chef of puppet needed.
 The project defines it's environment instead of the other way around.

-One of the primary goals with this tool is to be able to develop many projects within a single VM.
+Besides the automation, one of the primary goals with this tool is to be able to develop many projects within a single VM.
 This might seem a bit counterintuitive given that vagrant is meant to make it easy to have one VM for each project.
 But what if you don't need that much isolation for every project?

 At [dev.auctionet.com](http://dev.auctionet.com/) we've discovered that using a tool like this we can develop all our projects within a single VM.
 This makes both switching between projects and starting new projects much simpler.